Collection of Information

 Quorum.
 The presence of thirty (30) Members in person shall constitute a quorum.
 If less than a quorum is present at any meeting, a majority of those present in person may adjourn the meeting from time to time without further notice.
 Minutes of each meeting shall contain a list of the Members present in person.

 (a).
 Each member shall be entitled to one vote and no more upon each matter submitted to vote of the members.
-If a husband and wife hold joint membership, they shall be entitled jointly to one vote and no more, upon each matter submitted to vote and at a meeting of the members.
+If two individuals hold joint membership, they shall be entitled jointly to one vote and no more, upon each matter submitted to vote and at a meeting of the members.
 At all meetings of the members at which a quorum is present, all elections shall be had and all questions shall be decided by a vote of a majority of the members voting.
 Ballots may be cast any time during a meeting of the members up to the time the balloting is closed.
 In the absence of a withdrawal of one or more of the candidates, a run-off election for Directors shall be held within thirty (30) days in the event of a tie between any Director candidates.

 (b).
 At the option of the Board of Directors, and in an effort to ensure greater participation by the members in the election of Directors, a ballot marked “Ballot for Directors” containing the names of all nominees along with candidate biographies, may be mailed with the notice of the meeting.
 A statement of the Secretary shall be mailed with said ballot, informing the members of the manner in which they may vote by mail for Directors as provided in this Section.
 In the event the Board of Directors chooses to allow voting by mail, any member may vote by mail for Directors by marking on the ballot an “X” opposite the names of the number of candidates equal to the number of Directors to be elected from each district, and enclosing the ballot in a sealed envelope addressed to the Secretary of the Cooperative.
 The member’s name and address must appear on the outside of the envelope.
 When such ballot so enclosed is received by mail from any member, it shall be accepted and counted as a vote for Directors by ballot of such member, provided said mailed ballot is received in advance of the Annual Meeting of the members.
 Any ballot received after the Annual Meeting shall not be counted.